RUCKBReasoning/SubgraphRetrievalKBQA/README.md

 # Dataset
 ## QA benchmark
-WebQuestionSP: Same as the original [WebQuestionSP QA dataset](https://www.microsoft.com/en-us/download/details.aspx?id=52763) <br>
+1.WebQuestionSP: Same as the original [WebQuestionSP QA dataset](https://www.microsoft.com/en-us/download/details.aspx?id=52763) <br>
-CWQ:Same as the original [CWQ dataset](https://allenai.org/data/complexwebquestions)
+2.CWQ:Same as the original [CWQ dataset](https://allenai.org/data/complexwebquestions)

 ## KG
 1. Setup Freebase: We use the whole freebase as the knowledge base.
 Please follow [Freebase-Setup] (https://github.com/dki-lab/Freebase-Setup) to build a Virtuoso for the Freebase dataset. <br>